devtut/generate/docs/python/conditionals.md

 The ternary operator is used for inline conditional expressions.
 It is best used in simple, concise operations that are easily read.

-- The order of the arguments is different from many other languages (such as C, Ruby, Java, etc.), which may lead to bugs when people unfamiliar with Python's &quot;surprising&quot; behaviour use it (they may reverse the order).
+- The order of the arguments is different from many other languages (such as C, Ruby, Java, etc.), which may lead to bugs when people unfamiliar with Python's =surprising= behaviour use it (they may reverse the order).
-- Some find it &quot;unwieldy&quot;, since it goes contrary to the normal flow of thought (thinking of the condition first and then the effects).
+- Some find it =unwieldy=, since it goes contrary to the normal flow of thought (thinking of the condition first and then the effects).

 ```
 n = 5

-&quot;Greater than 2&quot; if n > 2 else &quot;Smaller than or equal to 2&quot;
+=Greater than 2= if n > 2 else =Smaller than or equal to 2=
 # Out: 'Greater than 2'

 ```